Detection Settings

 |

-Prevent access to downloaded files until the scan is complete [appears only if the Block or Warn detection mode is selected above] |
+Prevent access to downloaded files until the scan is complete [appears only if the Block or Warn "file detection mode" is selected above] |

 Prevents users from accessing downloaded files in the Downloads folder - while a file is being scanned.
 Only after the file has been fully scanned - and found to be clean - is it made available to the user [unless a timeout is enabled - see Limit file scan time below.].
 This is called the "inline" scanning mode.
 You can override this setting for specified domains.
 For details, see File access mode override.